-Only one in four grads are working jobs that match their college major.
-So if you’re worried about wasting time in a program that isn’t right for you, here’s the good news; knowledge is never wasted.
+So if you worry about wasting time in a program that isn’t right for you, here’s the good news; knowledge is never wasted.
 Plenty of successful people have used their “wrong choice” to enrich their careers.

 Tanya Moryoussef is an awesome example; she’s a Marketing Manager for LoyaltyOne (you know them better as AIR MILES), and she’s only a few years out of university (Western, anyone?).
 She’s already managing her own team and has worked on some cutting edge campaigns—including one with augmented reality tech.

 Here’s the twist.
 Tanya’s major in university was actuarial sciences (the study of risk, as it applies to the insurance industry).
 She realized two years into her academic program, that it wasn’t a right fit.